Sometimes it’s a single photo that moves me to seek out a destination.

 Things were busy along the shore – locals milling about, street vendors with goods and food hawking their wares, a giant cargo ship steaming towards the sea and a slew of rickety fishing boats plying the waters.
 Assessing the setting sun and the clouds on the horizon, I could see straight away I wasn’t going to get the “killer shot” I had hoped for.
 Sure I was disappointed, but I made the best of the light – coming away with what I would call “moody” shots of the nets.

 Reflecting back, Kerala offers up something you wouldn’t come to expect from India – a place to disconnect, unwind, and soak up the sweet fragrance of a lush landscape that produces spices and teas that find their way to my kitchen.
 But most of all, it’s the Indian people that were the highlight of Kerala.
-In every visit to this country, the kindness and smiles that have been extended to me is like no place on earth and calls me out to be a better person in how I treat others.
+In every visit to this country, the kindness and smiles that have been extended to me are like no place on earth and calls me out to be a better person in how I treat others.

 Where to next you might ask?
-I’m knee deep in researching the Himalayan region of India – stay tuned.
+I’m knee-deep in researching the Himalayan region of India – stay tuned.

 Author: Donnie Sexton

-Donnie has been with the Montana Office of Tourism for 26 years, splitting her time as staff photographer and working closely with the media.
+Donnie has been with the Montana Office of Tourism for 26 years, splitting her time as a staff-photographer and working closely with the media.
 She is a self-taught photographer and has been fortunate to take a few workshops along the way with some inspiring instructors.
 She has an insatiable appetite for travel that she has been documented primarily through her photos.
 She always tells a story behind her images that defines a destination or an experience.
 You can follow her over on Instagram @donniesexton1

 This is her voice: “I hope to convey these stories through my words.
 I can’t speak to having a defined bucket list because every place I read or hear about tugs at my heart.
 What I can say is this girl will never try skydiving or bungee jumping!
 I choose to leave myself open to serendipitous moments that present themselves while on the go.”